-Part of my introduction on rewilding is scripted like this: “Disciples of rewilding love its unstable, incoherent, radical raucous joy in breaking up a staid conservation industry.
+Part of my introduction on rewilding [Hay Festival event with the Messrs Batters, Aglionby, Wynne-Jones in 2016] is scripted like this: “Disciples of rewilding love its unstable, incoherent, radical raucous joy in breaking up a staid conservation industry.
 To its disbelievers, rewilding risks destabilising rare species, allowing invasive ones in, upsetting management of nature reserves, a threat to farming practices”.
 To date, I’ve found much of the running is from ‘disciples’, who, starting off on the wrong foot, find themselves wading through treacle when engaging with the various land-use stakeholders and local interests.
 They are knocked back by disbelievers, partly a knee-jerk reaction, as we fail to frame the whole context for rewilding and the scope of issues it can embrace.

 Social subtleties in communication are often missed.
 How the matter is presented is key, especially when proposing a conversation with (not a ‘talk at’) a roomful of – those ‘locals’ making a living from the land most affected by change of use.
-Hosting a talk on rewilding at Cwmyoy village hall, in deepest Monmouthshire, attracting 15 hill farmers within a crowd of 50 was no easy feat.
+My hosting a talk on rewilding at Cwmyoy village hall in 2016, in deepest Monmouthshire, attracting 15 hill farmers within a crowd of 50 was no easy feat.
 Replacing and rephrasing the potentially inflammatory flyer on rural notice boards, I rung round key farmers to urge them to come, hear, and engage in conversations that involved them and their livelihoods.